 Ingredients for pad krapow chicken laid out on a banana leaf: fresh holy basil, garlic, chilies, chicken, white sugar, golden mountain sauce, oyster sauce, fish sauce, and dark soy sauce.

-• Golden mountain seasoning sauce – A type of Thai soy sauce, popular in Thai cuisine, with a distinct salty, savory flavor that enhances stir-fry dishes.
+• Golden mountain sauce (2 tbsp) – A Thai soy sauce with a salty, savory flavor; often used in holy basil stir-fries for depth.
 Get it on Amazon.

-Step 1: Use a mortar and pestle to crush the garlic and chilies into a coarse paste.
+Step 1: Use a mortar and pestle (or food processor) to crush the garlic and chilies into a coarse paste.

 Pounded garlic and chilies in clay mortar.

 Step 2: Heat a wok or skillet over medium-high heat and add the oil.
 Once hot, toss in the garlic and chili paste.
-Sauté until fragrant and golden.
+Sautรฉ until fragrant and golden.

-Close-up photo of sautéed red chilies and garlic in a wok.
+Close-up photo of sautรฉed red chilies and garlic in a wok.

 Step 3: Add the chicken to the wok and stir-fry until it’s about 80% cooked.
 Be careful not to overcook it.